A new mechanism for primordial black hole formation during reheating: The oscillatory field during Reheating

 Once the accelerated expansion ceases in the early universe, it is assumed that the inflaton rolls down quickly to the minimum of its potential and oscillates rapidly about the minimum.
 In this regime, and for a large variety of inflationary potentials, the fast oscillations of the (real or complex) scalar field are captured by the first term of a Taylor expansion of the potential around its minimum, the harmonic potential

-where the (effective) mass of the scalar field $\mu$ dictates the characteristic oscillation frequency.
+where the (effective) mass of the scalar field $\mu$ dictates the characteristic oscillation frequency\footnote{We take the potential \eqref{potential:phi} as valid in the post-inflationary universe, with {$\mu$} as a free parameter.
+The field $\phi$ in question may or may not be the inflaton itself.}.
 The fast oscillations regime is reached when the Hubble scale falls well below the mass scale ($H \ll \mu$).
 Averaged over a Hubble time, both real and complex scalar fields present similar dynamics.
 We thus focus on the solutions for the complex field, which require no averaging of the fast oscillation in the cosmological quantities.
 In other words, our results are valid for both complex and real fields after averaging.
-For the particular potential \eqref{potential:phi}, the evolution of the scalar field is such that the energy density scales like a dust component,
+For the particular potential \eqref{potential:phi}, the evolution of the scalar field is such that the background energy density scales like a dust component, {which for a flat Friedmann-Robertson-Walker background is given by}

-where the subscript ${}_{\rm end}$ refers to quantities evaluated at the end of inflation {and $m_{\rm Pl}$ is the Planck mass}.
-This stage is, of course, equivalent to the matter domination period within SFDM, but at a much higher energy scale.
+where the subscript ${}_{\rm end}$ refers to quantities evaluated at the end of inflation, $a$ is the scale factor, {and $m_{\rm Pl}$ is the Planck mass}.

-{Typical values for the end of inflation may set} a large enough ratio $\mu / H_{\rm end}\gg 1$.
-Taking, for example, the case of the quadratic inflaton itself oscillating at the bottom of its potential (for which $\mu / H_{\rm end}=10$, \citep{reh5}) then,

-where we have defined $\mu_5 \equiv \mu/(10^{-5}m_{\rm Pl})$.
-Thus in our description $\mu$ determines the energy scale of the background at the end of inflation\footnote{The potential \eqref{potential:phi} applies only to the post-inflationary universe, so $\mu_5$ is a free parameter.
-The field $\phi$ in question could be, but doesn't have to be, the inflaton field.}.